 College admissions requirements are also linked below.
 These are general requirements, and SOME universities' requirements are different.
 Be sure to look at the universities that are of interest to your student before their junior year.

 Instructions for filling out the Four-Year Academic Plan (ICAP)

 Fill in student's name and grade for the coming year.

 List all high school level classes taken.
 "CR" stands for credit.
 Each semester of a class is 0.5 credit; one year is 1 credit.

-Project the rest of high school by filling-in the anticipated classes that will be taken.
+Project the rest of high school by filling in the anticipated classes.
 Use the college admissions or high school graduation requirements as a guide for this.

-Email Mrs. Sweeney if you are having trouble creating a plan with your student.
+Email Ms. Sweeney if you are having trouble creating a plan with your student.